 Four Ways to Find a Job in Australia as a UK Junior Doctor in 2023

-Many junior doctors from the UK are moving to Australia for an adventure, a better work little balance and better working conditions.
-But they often find that the “landing the job” part is a little more confusing and complicated than they had hoped for.
+Many UK junior doctors are moving to Australia for an adventure, a better work-life balance, and better working conditions.
+But they often find that “landing the job” is more confusing and complicated than they had hoped for.

 In this article, we will run through the four main routes that you can take to finding work in Australia as a junior doctor, and go over the pros and cons of each.
 Most doctors actually use a combination of all four!